Skip to main content

 Our Frequency analysis shows the power of high frequency (HF), low frequency (LF), and very low frequency (VLF) waves generated by your heart.

 If you want to complete your Heart rate variability (HRV) scores with the Frequency analysis, you need to take a longer measurement in 300-RR interval duration mode.
-Just head to Menu > Settings > Measurement settings and choose 300 beat mode.
+Just head to Menu → Settings and enable the 300-beat mode.

 To get the most accurate Frequency analysis, stick to the following rules: